 Understanding the Mechanisms of Memory

-The main goal of our lab is to investigate and understand the neurobiology of complex memory formation and recall from the level of synapses and dendrites to large-scale ensembles of neurons and circuits.
+The main goal of our lab is to investigate and understand the neurobiology of complex memory formation, consolidation, and recall from the level of synapses and dendrites to large-scale ensembles of neurons and circuits.

 The significance of memory